natenka/pyneng-book-en/docs/source/book/04_data_structures/list_methods.rst

     Out[17]: '10,20,30'

 .. note::
-    Method ``join`` actually relates to strings but since value must be given as a list, it is considered in this section.
+    Method ``join`` actually string method but since the value must be passed to it as a list, it is covered here.

 ``append``
 ^^^^^^^^^^^^